Typhoon Fengshen: MV Princess of the Stars

 The 5-member Philippines Board of Marine Inquiry, in its 65-page report dated August 25, 2008 (submitted to the Maritime Industry Authority or Marina), found Sulpicio Lines and its captain liable for the MV Princess of the Stars June 21 maritime tragedy.
 The BMI recommended that Marina "consider the suspension of the Certificate of Public Convenience (CPC) of Sulpicio Lines in accordance with existing laws, rules and regulations (and its criminal liability for the sinking)."
 The final report blamed human error, and ruled that the ship's missing and presumed dead captain, Florencio Marimon, "miscalculated" the risk of continuing the trip to Cebu while the storm raged: "There was a failure of the master to exercise extraordinary diligence and good seamanship thereby committing an error of judgment.
 The immediate cause of the capsizing of MV Princess of the Stars was the failure of the Master to exercise extraordinary diligence and good seamanship thereby committing an error of judgment that brought MV Princess of the Stars in harm's way into the eye of typhoon Frank or Typhoon Fengshen (2008).
 It is found negligent for its failure to exercise its duty in ensuring that they transport passengers and cargo safely to (their) destination.”

 Sulpicio said 52 survived the tragedy and 312 bodies were recovered of 825 passengers listed.
 The rest were declared missing and presumed dead.
 Sulpicio may appeal within 30 days, the Board's recommendation to the Maritime Industry Authority (Philippines) and the Department of Transportation.
 Meanwhile, cargoes of 5 toxic pesticides and other poisonous substances are still on board the ferry and will be refloated on September.
 Sulpicio Lines, the 2nd largest cargo carrier in the Philippines, accounts for 40% of all cargo movement across the country.

 Naming

-The name Fengshen was submitted to the ESCAP/WMO Typhoon Committee by the People’s Republic of China for use from January 1, 2000, and is the Mandarin Chinese name for the God of Wind.
 This was the second time that the name Fengshen had been used in the Western Pacific, as it had previously been used in the 2002 Pacific typhoon season.
 Despite the massive loss of life, however, the name Fengshen was not retired.

 The name Frank had been used once before by PAGASA, in 2004 it was assigned to Typhoon Conson.
 Due to the high number of deaths caused by the storm, PAGASA announced that they would be retiring the name Frank at the end of the season from future use within their area of responsibility.
 The name Ferdie was chosen by PAGASA to replace Frank, which was first used in the 2012 season.